Denman Street, London

 Christopher, fifteen years old, stands beside Mrs Shears' dead dog.
 It has been speared with a garden fork, it is seven minutes after midnight and Christopher is under suspicion.
 He records each fact in a book he is writing to solve the mystery of who murdered Wellington.
 He has an extraordinary brain, exceptional at maths while ill-equipped to interpret everyday life.
 He has never ventured alone beyond the end of his road, he detests being touched and he distrusts strangers.
 But his detective work, forbidden by his father, takes him on a frightening journey that upturns his world.

 This production is directed by Marianne Elliott with movement by Scott Graham and Steven Hoggett for Frantic Assembly, designs by Bunny Christie, lighting by Paule Constable, video designs by Finn Ross, music by Adrian Sutton and sound by Ian Dickinson.
-This production was originally presented at the National Theatre's Cottesloe Theatre from July to October 2012 before it transferred to the West End's Apollo Theatre from March to December 2013.
+This production was originally presented at the National Theatre's Cottesloe Theatre from July to October 2012 before it transferred to the West End's Apollo Theatre from March to December 2013 and then to the Gielgud Theatre from June 2014 through to June 2017.
 Please Note: This production is suitable for ages 13 years plus.

 When this production was originally seen at the National Theatre's Cottesloe Theatre in August 2012 when it was staged 'in-the-round' Michael Coveney in the Independent highlighted that "this is a profoundly moving play about adolescence, fractured families, mathematics, colours and lights."
 Michael Billington in the Guardian noted that the whole thing is "done with enormous flair... this is a highly skilful adaptation" and in the Times Libby Purves said that "putting a well-loved book on stage is risky, but here a remarkable play has been made from Mark Haddon's Whitbread Award-winner, rendering its wit and insight and even offering fresh insights... there is a simple, stunning design by Bunny Christie and unbelievable lighting by Paule Constable... brilliant, deep and funny."
 Alexander Gilmour in the Financial Times commented that "Marianne Elliott's direction is dynamic and stylish, if faintly congested.
 The show is mime-heavy, for instance: often it works but often it feels superfluous."
 Patrick Marmion in the Daily Mail thought that "the National is priming theatre-goers with an adaptation of the book that taps into the public's hunger for insights into the inscrutable minds of autistic people.
 The show teaches in a way that's intelligent, sensitive, touching and strikingly inventive."
 In the Daily Telegraph Laura Thompson wrote that: "This adaptation by the acclaimed playwright Simon Stephens is intensely, innately theatrical; it is also funny and extremely moving... the entire production is marked by a breathless fluidity that is emotional rather than cerebral."
 Michael Billington in the Guardian described how this production "was greeted with a great roar of approval.
 And, even though I found myself resisting occasional touches of self-conscious cuteness and sentimentality in Marianne Elliott's production, I readily acknowledge the whole thing is done with enormous flair... this is a highly skilful adaptation."
 Simon Edge in the Daily Express explained that "once actors depict Christopher's harassed parents or his neighbours Mr and Mrs Shears, we see the characters through our eyes not his," adding that "what the production loses by diluting Christopher's voice it makes up for when it shows the very real dilemmas for parents whose love for their disabled son is balanced by a terror of not coping."
 Henry Hitchings in the London Evening Standard noted how, "true to the original novel, [Simon Stephens'] version drips with ideas, especially about the nature of objects and the importance in our world of mathematical sequences... director Marianne Elliott confidently evokes the alien landscape of Christopher's mind."